ayinfly/cse151milestone2/README.md

 ## [Train your second model](https://colab.research.google.com/drive/1fSYLGAT1rz91a4LCf_CJ20AT7SilrLFe?authuser=1#scrollTo=Zy-bSuGifx_j)

 To train our second model, we first performed hyperparameter tuning on our model from the previous milestone.
 Given time constraints, we opted to only tune the activation functions for each layer and optimizers.
-This resulted in 96 unique permutations to assess.
-Running the hyperparamter tuner yielded that the optimal combination was (from the first to last hidden layer) tanh, relu, tanh, relu, tanh with the adam optimizer.
+This resulted in 87 unique permutations to assess.
+Running the hyperparamter tuner yielded that the optimal combination was (from the first to last hidden layer) tanh, tanh, tanh, tanh, relu with the adam optimizer.
 These findings were then used to construct model 2 of our GPA predictor DNN.

 ## [Evaluate your model compare training vs test error](https://colab.research.google.com/drive/1fSYLGAT1rz91a4LCf_CJ20AT7SilrLFe?authuser=1#scrollTo=qVxYXsjsf0UE)